cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Elastic Stack with Docker

-We'll run our applications along with Elastic Stack in Docker containers, as illustrated below:
+Our applications along with Elastic Stack will run in Docker containers, as illustrated below:

 ![Elastic Stack][img.elastic-stack-docker]